Shaffaprawira/Sales-Analysis-with-SQL-and-Excel/README.md

-# Sales-Analysis-with-SQL-and-Excel

-# Sales Performance Project
+# Sales Analysis with SQL and Excel

 ## Project Background